Smart Cities

 Data Despotism and Automation Failures

 These automated processes also create new opportunities for corruption.
-Benefits like pensions and wages linked to India’s digital ID system (called Aadhaar) are often delayed or fail to arrive completely.
-When a 70-year-old woman found that her pension was being sent to another person’s bank account, the government told her to resolve the situation by speaking to that person.
+Benefits like pensions and wages linked to India’s digital ID system (called Aadhaar) are often delayed or fail to arrive altogether.
+When a 70-year-old woman found that her pension was being sent to another person’s bank account, the government told her to resolve the situation by speaking directly to that person.

 Worsening Displacement